-People suffer significant injuries in falls, and they may never be the same again.
+People suffer significant injuries in falls, and some common slip and fall injuries include:

 Approximately three million people need treatment in an emergency room every year because of fall injuries.
 These hospital visits can get expensive.
-Any time you are in the ER, you can expect a bill for thousands of dollars.
-Even your share after insurance costs can be thousands of dollars.
-These totals do not account for necessary future medical care.
+Any time you are in the ER, you can expect a bill for thousands of dollars, and even with insurance, you may still have to pay a lot out of pocket.
+Also, these totals do not account for necessary future medical expenses you may incur.

 Insurance Companies Make Your Life Harder